 This evolution has reshaped the traditional marketing funnel as we know it and puts marketers in a unique position to work across the revenue cycle in a way they never have before.

-Arguably, the most effective way to find the missing link between sales and marketing is to empower each department to see each other through the eyes of empathy.
+Arguably, the most effective way to find the missing link between marketing and sales enablement is to empower each department to see each other through the eyes of empathy.
 This means proactively offering hands-on opportunities for both teams to meet and communicate department goals, roles, and processes and align on a shared vision for an effective sales and marketing collaboration moving forward.

 Here are a few ways to kickstart that process:

 Talking theory is nice, but where do you begin to align your industrial sales and marketing teams?
-Here are a few tips and best practices that your company can start applying today:
+Here are a few tips and best practices that your company can start applying today, from initial collaboration to integrated marketing and sales enablement:

 Both sales and marketing are critical to the long-term health of your industrial business.
 Facilitating ways for them to align, interact, empathize, and learn from each other can only strengthen the buying experience for current and prospective customers.